PlanetDogeCodes/KAI-7B-v0.1/README.md

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/6500c7c912c1442d994c36e5/h-VxuQcOH_dy0dwDUiveS.png)

-As you can see, KAI 7b excells in STEM but needs work on Math and Coding.
+As you can see in the benchmark above, KAI-7B excells in STEM but needs work in the Math and Coding fields.

-*Mistral 7B is the best 7B model to date, and has been dubbed "the llama killer" due to it outperforming Meta's Llama-2-70b model